Code-Institute-Submissions/TVreview/README.md

 - Link to profile works when logged in.
 - Star rating works when user rates the show.
 Stars are shown correctly as well as correct number of ratings.
 - Adding a review works.
-- Links to simoiar tv shows work.
+- Links to simliar tv shows work.

 ### Validators
 - [PEP8 Online Check](http://pep8online.com/) used.
 Adjusted some under indented continuation lines and removed whitespace.